 Twitter users: @ExLibrisMasked

 For the 2017 Green Festival (vegan and off-grid), the Arboretum was divided into ZONES.
 In its customary pole position at the corner of Cyprus Avenue and Lime Tree Avenue, ExLibris found itself fortuitously adjacent to what seemed to be the CAKE AND PIE ZONE.
 The day began sunny and trade was brisk as we were the only stall selling just books.
 Towards the end of the afternoon, it began to rain but there was no wind so hardly any wet blew in under the gazebo.
-We were deeply moved as people crowded in to protect our stock from the rain with there own bodies.
+We were deeply moved as people crowded in to protect our stock from the rain with their own bodies.
 Probably they were just sheltering - anyway, whose bodies would they use?
 Mercifully, the rain stopped during packing up.

 Thanks to Anke for helping us clear away (the battle with her allotment association over her use of permaculture continues; whether she gets evicted or not now depends on the council.
 Please sign this petition).
 Thanks also to Sally (Green Emporium, Haydn Road) and Max for taking extra boxes of books in their vehicles for us.
-Our proceeds of £116 this year go to the Green Festival because we think it's an an event with a vital message which needs to reach a public wider than 'the usual suspects'.
+Our proceeds of £116 this year go to the Green Festival because we think it's an event with a vital message which needs to reach a public wider than 'the usual suspects'.
 Photos and comments will appear in the coming days on the Green Festival web site, see also excellent photos by Tash which show everyone having a great time.
 Although the photo of ExLibris in the rain (right, shamelessly lifted from Tash's collection), suggests that the rain had dampened everyone's euphoria somewhat, I have to say that this was not the case.
 I always look like that.

 So a much larger Green Festival this year, with stalls up towards Dahlia Path.
 For Green Festivals to come, there was talk of stalls to the southeast of Lime Tree Avenue and even in the narrow section between Addison Street and North Sherwood Street.
 Today the Arboretum - Nottingham City Council red tape permitting - tomorrow the World!
 See you next year.